José José, el príncipe de la canción

-José José, el príncipe de la canción, or simply El príncipe de la canción is a Spanish-language American biographical telenovela that premiered on Telemundo on 15 January 2018 and concluded on 6 April 2018.
+José José, el príncipe de la canción, or simply El príncipe de la canción (in English: "The Prince of Song"), is a Spanish-language American biographical telenovela that premiered on Telemundo on 15 January 2018 and concluded on 6 April 2018.
 The show is based on the life of the Mexican singer José José, and Alejandro de la Madrid stars as the titular character.

 The first season is on Netflix since 1 June 2018 and has a total of 75 episodes.